-Driving without Insurance is an offence where the burden is on the driver to show that he or she did have a policy of insurance that would have covered him or her to drive that motor vehicle at that time.
+Driving without insurance is an offence where the burden is on the driver.
+The driver needs to show that he or she did have a policy of insurance that would have covered him or her to drive that motor vehicle at that time.

 - An employee driving without business insurance

-- A child driving parent’s car without insurance
+- A teenager driving a parent’s car without insurance

-It is possible for an owner of a vehicle to be required to provide insurance even if they were not the driver at a material time and there are separate offences of allowing a vehicle to be used without a valid policy of insurance in place.
+It is possible for an owner of a vehicle to be required to provide insurance even if they were not the driver at the material time.
+There are separate offences regarding allowing a vehicle to be used without a valid insurance policy in place.

 What are the penalties for driving without insurance?